 - High level alarms to minimise the risk of overflowing

 - Maintenance plans with manufacturer/installer (highly recommended)

-There are still a number of important things you need to consider when thinking about using a sewage pump station:
+There are still a number of important things you need to consider when thinking about using a sewage pump chamber or pumping station:

 - You will need to apply for a "New Connection" approval from your sewage provider